Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Liquid aeration products can work wonders on clay soil, but they should never be used as the only soil improvement method.
 This is more of a chemical solution and one that not everyone is a fan of, especially if you want to grow organic plants and vegetables.

 Sometimes the best way to fight the problem is to accept it.
-There are lots of beautiful plants that thrive in clay soil, here is a list of our top 10 favorites:
+There are lots of beautiful plants that thrive in clay soil.
+For example, Japanese forest grass is a great ground cover that will help the soil.
+Here is a list of our top 10 favorites:

 - Castor bean